“PR is rubbish.”

 A big shift we’ve seen is towards Bluesky.
 It’s still in its early days, but the platform has been quietly gaining traction among journalists, celebrities and industry insiders, gaining more than one million new members after the U.S. election.

-Then there’s Threads, which has been growing slowly and steadily since its launch in 2023, with the platform recently reaching over 275 million sign-ups.
+Then there’s Threads, which has been growing slowly and steadily since its launch in 2023, with the platform recently reaching over 320 million monthly active users.
 Unlike Bluesky, Threads has massive backing from Meta, making it easier for the platform to attract users and maintain momentum.
-According to Axios, Meta announced earlier this week that an additional 35 million people signed up for Threads accounts in November, with sign-up rates rising over the past two weeks compared to the beginning of the month.

 So, there definitely is movement across the social media networks, with people and businesses opening accounts on new platforms to test the waters, see who is already there and what features are on offer.